 A flag bearing a red ox head set against two white wavy stripes, running from the top left to the bottom right corner, all placed against a blue background, with a golden oak tree and wheat sheaf in respective bottom left and top right corners, had been popularly

 flown across the county

-The arms are no longer used by any armiger (arms holder) and are thus comparable to use of the arms in banner form, of the former Middlesex, Cheshire, Westmorland and Cumberland councils, as the flags of those respective counties.
+The arms being no longer used by any armiger (arms holder) this deployment is comparable to use of the arms in banner form, of the former Middlesex, Cheshire, Westmorland, Bedfordshire and Cumberland councils, as the flags of those respective counties.
 Dating from 1949, the design also specifically relates to the true boundaries of the county.

 This acknowledged Oxfordshire emblem has been used by county organisations such as the local constabulary, whose badges bore the ox head and wavy stripes;